 Costs on advertising, obtaining permits, housekeeping, and maintenance can be recorded in separate accounts particularly created for each.

 Manufacturers produce goods and the representatives, also known as agents, sell the goods to wholesalers or retailers.
 Both the manufacturer and their representatives need to create relevant income and expense accounts.

 Manufacturers will require multiple accounts for tracking each.
 The cost of obtaining different raw materials, hiring professionals, purchasing fixed assets, etc. must also be recorded properly.
-However, revenue can be recorded in a single income account if you’re selling a single good.
+However, revenue can be recorded in a single income account if you’re selling a single well.

-If you’re a single person clinic, then revenue and costs can be recorded in single income and expense accounts.
+If you’re a single-person clinic, then revenue and costs can be recorded in single income and expense accounts.
 However, hospitals need to create multiple accounts to cater to their own preferences.
-This can be a highly technical process, if you’re a rapidly growing medical service company.
+This can be a highly technical process if you’re a rapidly growing medical service company.

-Non profits usually focus on a single cause.
+Nonprofits usually focus on a single cause.
 If that’s the case, then you can create a single income account to record all the donations coming in; however if you’re focusing on different causes, then donations need to be recorded in the appropriate income accounts.
 Similarly, create a separate expense account for each type of expense.

 Property and Estate Management

 The three main types of accounts that a property manager has to deal with are commission accounts, escrow checking accounts, and normal checking accounts.
 For recording incomes from these sources, you can create three different asset accounts.
 We recommend that you name each account with the following formula: type of account + last four digits for the account.